Climate Policy Radar’s user snapshot 2025

 1.4 million pageviews

-That’s double last year’s figure
+That’s double last year’s figure.

-Users cumulatively spent 1,620 days using our tools–that’s almost 4½ years!
+Users cumulatively spent 1,620 days using our tools amounting to 4.5 years.

 What were people searching for?